Dynamic-Book/DyboApp/README.md

 git clone --depth 1 https://github.com/Dynamic-Book/DyboApp
 ```

+## 2. External Dependency.
 Optionally, to be able to import and annotate PDF document, install
 the needed package **poppler-utils**.
 On Debian based distribution:
 ```bash
 sudo apt install poppler-utils
 ```

-## 2. Prepare the data sample.
+## 3. Prepare Data.

+For quick testing, you can installs preset data.
+These data contain a
+school entity, a teacher with his schedule and courses.

-This set preset data, for fast testing.
-These data is created directly
+These data are created directly from the DyboApp, with the settings
-from the DyboApp, with the settings tool (the gear button at the right
+tool (the gear button at the right of the toolbar).
-of the toolbar)

 ```bash
 cd DyboApp/resources/data